BYUCamachoLab/SiPANN/docs/source/tutorials/ExportToInterConnect.rst

     hr = scee.HalfRing(w, t, r, gap)
     sparams = hr.sparams(wavelength)

 And then export.
-Note ``export_sparams`` takes in wavelengths in nms, but the Lumerical file will have frequency in meters, as is standard in Interconnect.
+Note ``export_interconnect`` takes in wavelengths in nms, but the Lumerical file will have frequency in meters, as is standard in Interconnect.
 To export:

 .. code:: ipython3